-In traditional markets, price benchmarks are used extensively for a variety of purposes, from settling derivatives transactions, to determining Net Asset Value (NAV) for investment funds amongst a host of use cases in institutional finance.
-One could almost go as far as saying that the preponderance of the use of a benchmark is a hallmark of the degree to which any market is institutional in nature.
-Certainly, as asset classes like commodities saw greater participation from financial institutions, benchmarks such as the S&P GSCI became more ubiquitous in that market.
-The market for Ether trading has, since its inception in 2015, been largely driven by individual investors with a small but increasing stream of institutional participation since 2021, when the first regulated Ether futures contracts were launched by CME Group in 2021.
+In traditional markets, price benchmarks are used extensively for a variety of purposes, from settling derivatives transactions, to determining Net Asset Value (NAV) for investment funds, amongst a host of use cases in institutional finance.
+One could almost go as far as saying that the preponderance of the use of benchmarks is a hallmark of the degree to which any market is institutional in nature.
+Certainly, as asset classes like commodities historically saw greater participation from financial institutions, benchmarks such as the S&P GSCI became more ubiquitous in that market.

+The market for Ether trading has, since its inception in 2015, largely been driven by individual investors, with institutional participation rising since 2021, when the first regulated Ether futures contracts were launched by CME Group.
+A major inflection point for Ethereum occurred in 2024, when many regulatory concerns in relation to market manipulation, custody and price volatility, were overcome.
+Ethereum ETFs were subsequently approved in APAC and the US in April and July 2024.

-Today, there are various Ether regulated derivatives contracts from CME Group, and regulated exchange traded products and funds in Canada, Brazil and Europe.
-A market at this juncture typically begins to exhibit increased benchmark usage that accelerates participation in the markets for these products by institutions; this process is also likely to be accelerated if spot Ether ETFs in the US are to be approved.
-Whilst Ether is just like Bitcoin a novel asset, the requirements of a benchmark price for Ether are no different from those required of a benchmark price for any asset.
-Whether it be Brent/WTI for crude oil, Term SOFR for money markets, or EuroStoxx 50 for the European equity markets - all benchmarks need to be representative of the underlying market, resistant to manipulation, and replicable by market participants, to be able to foster further institutional participation in the underlying market that is being measured.
+Whilst Ether is, like Bitcoin, a novel asset, the requirements of a benchmark price for Ether are no different from those required of a benchmark price for any other asset.
+Whether it be Brent/WTI for crude oil, Term SOFR for money markets, or EuroStoxx 50 for the European equity markets, any benchmark needs to be representative of the underlying market, resistant to manipulation, and replicable by market participants, in order to foster further institutional participation in the underlying market it measures.

-When examining any benchmark the first thing to understand is why we benchmark the price of any asset or an asset class.
-In the case of ETFs the primary purpose of a benchmark is to determine the cash value of the investments held by the ETF so a Net Asset Value (NAV) can be calculated.
-This facilitates a number of processes that are crucial to the operation of an ETF and serve its investors
+The first step to take towards assessing whether a benchmark price is possessed of those qualities is to understand why the price of any asset, asset class, or financial product requires a benchmark.
+In the case of ETFs, the primary purpose of a benchmark is to determine the cash value of the investments held by the ETF so that the Net Asset Value (NAV) of its holdings can be calculated.

+In turn, this facilitates a number of processes that are crucial to the operation of an ETF and serve its investors.

-- Shares to be created and redeemed at NAV; a consistent and reliable NAV strike across time allows Authorised Participants (APs) to provide reliable secondary market liquidity, resulting in tight spreads for investors that buy or sell the shares - 2.
-Measuring the efficacy of the ETF structure and operational skill of the ETF manager; where the chosen benchmark is suitable for the purpose of striking NAV for an ETF then the ETF should track this closely where tracking error becomes evident then it is symptomatic of either poor structure (ie. poor choice of benchmark) or a deficiency of skills on behalf of the manager
+- 1. Shares are created and redeemed at NAV.
+A consistent and reliable NAV strike across time allows Authorized Participants (APs) to provide reliable secondary market liquidity, resulting in tight spreads for investors that buy or sell the shares. - 2.
+Efficacy of the ETF structure and operational skill of the ETF manager are measured.
+When a benchmark is suitable for the purpose of striking NAV for an ETF, then the ETF should track the benchmark price closely.
+If tracking error becomes evident, then it is symptomatic of either poor structure (i.e., a poor choice of benchmark) or a deficiency in the skills of the manager.

-To be able to fulfil the above two objectives a benchmark must fulfil the three Rs; be representative of the underlying market, be resistant to manipulation and be replicable by market participants - especially APs given the role they play in providing liquidity and their ability to create/redeem ETF shares.
+As such, for an ETF benchmark to fulfill the above two objectives, it must first achieve the 'three Rs' mentioned above; be representative of the underlying market, be resistant to manipulation and be replicable by market participants; especially APs, given the role they play in providing liquidity and their need to create and redeem ETF shares.

-The CME CF Ether-Dollar Reference Rate - New York Variant
+The CME CF Ether-Dollar Reference Rate - Asia Pacific Variant

-This paper seeks to understand whether those qualities are being achieved by the regulated CME CF Ether-Dollar Reference Rate - New York Variant (ETHUSD_NY).
+This paper seeks to understand whether those qualities are being achieved by the regulated CME CF Ether-Dollar Reference Rate - Asia Pacific Variant (ETHUSD_AP).

-The purpose of the CME CF Ether-Dollar Reference Rate - New York Variant is to provide a replicable, manipulation-resistant and representative Ether benchmark that synchronizes with the traditional U.S. market close.
-ETHUSD_NY is a once-a-day benchmark index price for Ether denominated in U.S. dollars.
+The purpose of the CME CF Ether-Dollar Reference Rate - Asia Pacific Variant is to provide a replicable, manipulation-resistant and representative Ether benchmark that synchronizes with the traditional APAC market close.
+ETHUSD_AP is a once-a-day benchmark index price for Ether denominated in U.S. dollars.
 Input data are obtained from major cryptocurrency exchanges that conform to the CME CF Constituent Exchange Criteria.